 We want more honesty from brands about what's in our food.

 The government should protect kids from buying products like energy drinks, which state they are 'not recommended for children'.

 Let's use every sponsoring opportunity at events such as the World Cup to advertise healthier food and drink.

 Only nutritious and balanced products should be promoted online and on TV before 9pm.

 Food producers must reformulate recipes so that our everyday products are healthier.

-Part of our 2030 goal is to hold the government to these promises.
+And part of our 2030 goal is to make sure it keeps these promises.

 This content is blocked.
 Accept cookies to view the content.